-Chairs and Deputy Chairs of Appeal Panels shall be appointed by the Executive Director.
+Chairs and Deputy Chairs of Student Integrity and Discipline Working Panel will be appointed by the Executive Director.
 Deputy Appeal Chairs shall have the authority to act on behalf of the Chair where appropriate.

 Appeals of Assessment

 Appeals against internal assessment marks should be made in writing to the appropriate Programme Leader for the subject in question or to the Executive Director.
 As much information as possible should be included regarding assessment criteria and the assessment process.